+North Charleston police are investigating a deadly hit-and-run collision that took place on Friday night at the intersection of Remount Road and Corner Avenue.
 A male pedestrian was struck by a vehicle shortly after 8:30pm.
 The driver fled the scene without stopping to render aid or identify themselves to authorities.

-The identity of the deceased victim is being withheld pending notification of next of kin.
+The victim was transported to a local hospital where he succumbed to his injuries on Saturday morning.
+The Charleston County Coroner’s Office is now assisting in the investigation.
+The identity of the deceased was initially withheld pending notification of next of kin.
 North Charleston police are urging anyone who may have witnessed the collision or who has information about the suspect vehicle to contact investigators at 843-607-2076.

 North Charleston Hit and Run Pedestrian Accidents